Lib10626/FGIN/README.md

 ### Downloading
 You can download the dataset [CUBird and NABird](https://drive.google.com/open?id=1YUcYHgv4HceHOzza8OGzMp092taKAAq1)

-Thanks to the contribution of [this paper](https://arxiv.org/pdf/1709.01148.pdf) to the dataset.
+Thanks to the contribution of this paper [Link the head to the "beak": Zero Shot Learning from Noisy Text Description at Part Precision](https://arxiv.org/pdf/1709.01148.pdf) to the dataset.

 ### Preparation
 After downloading the datasets above, move them to the `data/` folder, as follows: